Anoromi/kma_parser/README.md

 1. Insall Rust
 2. Run `cargo run -- parse -h` and follow cli guidelines from there.
-3. A call might look something like this `cargo run -- parse -c configs/softies.json --file spreadsheet/3.xlsx -o ./hell.json`
+3. A call might look something like this `cargo run -- parse -c configs/softies.json --file spreadsheet/3.xlsx -o ./hell.json`.
+The output will be written to hell.json file.

 ### Aspects
 Some changes were made to the task: